Welcome to today's edition of the Rush 24-7 podcast.

 Could it be that maybe the wall existed to protect the administration's own behavior, say in the matter of illegal foreign campaign contributions?

-And if the primary purpose was to shield the Clinton administration, not to stop anybody from sharing information to get terrorists, because they weren't fighting terrorism that much.
+Could it be, sir, that there may be a dual purpose for this wall, and that the primary purpose was to shield the Clinton administration, not to stop anybody from sharing information to get terrorists, because they weren't fighting terrorism that much.

-But if you understand Clintons, and if you understand how they operate, that wall makes perfect sense in a certain context.
+But if you understand Clintons and if you understand how they operate, that wall makes perfect sense in a certain context.

-She's in one of the Washington papers, I think it's the Washington Times, I'm not certain, could be the Post, but she's in one of the papers today and gave an interview yesterday, and she acknowledged her testimony before Congress in 1994 that we've all quoted this week, but she said it pertained to presidential authority prior to 1994, when Congress expanded FISA laws.
+She's in one of the Washington papers, I think it's the Washington Times, I'm not certain, could be the Post, but she's in one of the papers today and gave an interview yesterday, and she acknowledged her testimony before Congress in 1994 that we've all quoted this week, but she said it pertained to presidential authority prior to 1994 when Congress expanded FISA laws.

 Left unanswered, she said, is whether that congressional action trumped the president's inherent authority.